-Another issue is that the problems many people claim that Somali women face are not true, these are problems that Western women used to face or problems other women currently face, these are problems that the media repeats and are automatically placed on the Somali women.
-This is one of the reasons why such problems are not solved, as it distracts us from reality.
+Another issue is that many of the problems that people believe Somali women encounter are untrue; these are problems that Western women used to face or that other women are currently facing; these are problems that the media repeats and automatically attributes to Somali women.
+This is one of the reasons why such situations go unsolved since it takes our attention away from reality.

-The Somali society is an egalitarian society, one of the highest when it comes to freedom and equality between men and women.
-This is something that you won’t see on international indexes, but it is the fact.
-In education, there is no single differentiation between boys and girls, the same efforts are spent on both.
-If you go to any educational institution, schools, or universities, whether religious or secular, girls outnumber boys.
+Somali society is one of the most egalitarian in the world in terms of freedom and equality between men and women.
+This isn’t something you’ll find in international indexes, but it’s true.
+In education, there is no distinction between boys and girls; both receive the same amount of attention.
+Girls outnumber boys in any educational institution, school, or university, whether religious or secular.

-In business, Somali women also outnumber men.
-They have the freedom to start a business and could earn their own wealth and property, neither they are prevented from their families or their husbands.
-Women are the drivers and backbone of the Somali economy, the Somalis nature of freedom and equality allowed them to be so.
+Somali women outnumber men in the corporate world.
+They are free to start a business and build their own wealth and property, and they are not restricted by their families or husbands.
+The Somali economy’s drivers and backbone are women, thanks to the country’s freedom and equality.

-The Sunni is carried out by not cutting, but by piercing a little part of the girl’s genitalia, which will not bring any damage nor pain to the girl in the present or the future.
-Whilst the Fir’ooni is cutting some parts or all of the genitalia of the girl which is FGM.
-The Sunni is not obligatory, but rather it’s optional, people are allowed to practice it or leave it.
+The Sunni is performed by piercing a small portion of the girl’s genitalia, which causes no injury or distress to the female now or in the future.
+While the Fir’ooni is cutting portions or all of her genitalia.
+Sunni is not mandatory, but rather optional; people can choose to practice it or not.

-This practice is the biggest obstacle some women face.
-This used to be very popular among the Somali’s, but now thanks to Islamic scholars and advocators for raising public awareness towards FGM, the number that practice it had decreased.
-FGM is no longer carried out in major cities and towns, it only still remains in rural villages.
-To totally eradicate this disease, raising public awareness and introducing legislation that prohibits the practice is much needed.
+This is the most significant barrier that some women experience.
+This was once quite popular among Somalis, but because of Islamic scholars and advocates raising public awareness about FGM, the number of people who practice it has declined.
+FGM is no longer practised in big cities or towns; it is solely practised in rural areas.
+To completely eradicate this disease, increased public awareness and legislation against the practice are needed.